 Now you know more about our Southern tradition, it’s time to get cooking!
 I’ve got two recipes for you today.
 First, I’ll show you how to make delicious cooked black eyed peas.
 Then we’ll take that recipe and use it to create a vegetarian Hoppin John dish.

 Hoppin’ John has been around for ages in the south as well.
 Classic soul food, it was yet another way to piece meager rations together and make a filling and nutritious meal.
 It is believed to have originated in African cuisine and carried over to the states, where it was eventually adopted as a southern staple.
-Flavored with crushed red pepper, vegetable broth, garlic, and onion powder, it’s a hearty and comforting meal that’s guaranteed to warm you up in the cooler months.
+Flavored with crushed red pepper, garlic, and onion, it’s a hearty and comforting meal that’s guaranteed to warm you up in the cooler months.

 - Vegetable oil